Memory

 Measure.
 The next cycle shows whether the action helped, what changed and what the organization should ask next.

 No critical action happens without human validation.
+Nothing is automatic.
 Signals support human decisions; they do not take those decisions away from people.

 What HR and Operations Teams Should Compare